datopian/playbook/guide/README.md

 For new sprint, Product Owner:

 * Ensure a milestone for the next sprint and the one after that[^why]
-* Created issues/tasks **with**
+* Created issues on GitHub, in proper repos and correctly labelled **with**
   * Set of tasks in a checklist format
-  * Section with "Acceptance criteria" checlist
+  * Section with "Acceptance criteria" checklist
+* All issues are moved to 'This Sprint' column
 * Written a proposed "sprint goal" - 1-3 sentences summarizing what we want to achieve

 [^why]: At any given time we want milestones to exist for current sprint and one after it.
 Why?
-So that anything urgent or important
+So that anything urgent or important [TODO: needs updating]

 ### Every Sprint Cycle

+[TODO: Waffle.io provides all these metrics, so we can probably remove this section]
 * Complete the [metrics][]

 [metrics]: https://docs.google.com/spreadsheets/d/15pAupQDACTd8xK0rbW616u_t8h7b3JR5MBO4otFMrIg/edit?usp=drive_web&ouid=107379996189258597736